Xconomy: Small Businesses Need Digital Support, Not More Bureaucracy

 I urge policymakers to consider the harm done to small businesses if access to digital tools is meaningfully disrupted.
 Policies that do not consider how small businesses value these technology platforms would seriously harm small businesses like mine, which I cannot accept.

 As entrepreneurs use these platforms and grow our businesses, we do not want to worry about Washington and Beacon Hill politicians digging potholes and building barricades on the path to success.
 But I do worry every time I hear a politician attacking “Big Tech,” digital platforms, artificial intelligence, data science and the companies that are a core part of my business.
-Fortunately, Governor Baker and Beacon Hill know that Massachusetts led the enterprise digital revolution for decades, and they ensure that the same pro-innovation spirit that supported DEC, EMC and Akamai now supports dozens of incubators, thousands of laboratories and myriad startups.
+Fortunately, Governor Baker and Beacon Hill know that Massachusetts led the enterprise digital revolution for decades, and they ensure that the same pro-innovation spirit that supported DEC, EMC, and Akamai now supports dozens of incubators, thousands of laboratories, and myriad startups.

 If regulation makes digital business tools no longer available, too expensive, or inhibits the next generation of innovation, my business and many more small businesses could be hurt and our entrepreneurial economy undermined.
 I’m sure that Governor Baker and Senators Warren and Markey don’t want that to happen.